cdktf/cdktf-provider-gitlab/docs/dataGitlabProjectMembership.python.md

 - *Type:* str

 The full path of the project.
+Use `project` instead.
+Will be removed in 19.0.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/data-sources/project_membership#full_path DataGitlabProjectMembership#full_path}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/data-sources/project_membership#full_path DataGitlabProjectMembership#full_path}

 ---